bfreuden/salt-cheat-sheet/README.md

 You can also create more complex states like this */srv/salt/users.sls* state based on the */srv/pillar/users.sls* we defined above.

-That example is an illustration of Jinja for control structure: http://jinja.pocoo.org/docs/2.10/templates/#for
+This example is an illustration of Jinja for control structure: http://jinja.pocoo.org/docs/2.10/templates/#for

 Let's start with a non-commented version, then we'll add comments: